toolforge/paws/README.md

 project member by using either a feature branch on the  https://github.com/toolforge/paws repo to trigger a pull request or using a fork to set up a pull request.

+### Settings up a development environment

+It is possible to run a fully-functioning PAWS system inside [minikube](https://minikube.sigs.k8s.io/docs/)!
+You don't need access to the secrets.yaml file to do it either, since the defaults mostly support it.

+You will need to install minikube and [helm](https://helm.sh) on your system.
+When you are confident those are working, you need to create a new namespace for paws (`kubectl create namespace paws-dev` for instance) and then install into it with helm (from the top level of this repo):
+`helm -n paws-dev install dev paws/`

+The rest of the setup instructions will display on screen as long as the install is successful.
+Please refer to the helm documentation from there.

+NOTE: By default the mariadb chart keeps a PersistentVolumeClaim around for its storage even after uninstall.
+If you intend on rebuilding your dev environment later, you will need to use all the same values for DB and DB passwords if you don't delete that claim and volume (and the data from your last wiki will be in there--which means you keep your oauth grant!).
+The PVC for mediawiki gets cleaned up on uninstall.

+If minikube is acting weird, it might be worth it to upgrade minikube or even to increase the default memory:
+`minikube config set memory 4096`

 ## Useful libraries
 ### Accessing Database Replicas With Pandas and Sqlalchemy